Chittorgarh, India Guide

 Airport

-The nearest airport to Chittorgarh is the Maharana Pratap Airport (UDR) in Udaipur, which is approximately 110 kilometers (68 miles) away.
-From the airport, you can hire a taxi or take a pre-booked private car to reach Chittorgarh.
-The journey takes around 2-3 hours depending on traffic conditions.
-Alternatively, you can take a bus from Udaipur to Chittorgarh, but this option is less convenient and takes longer.
+The nearest airport to Chittorgarh is the Maharana Pratap Airport (UDR) in Udaipur, which is approximately 110 kilometers away.
+Taxis and private car rentals are readily available at the Udaipur airport for transportation to Chittorgarh.
+The journey takes around 2-3 hours.

 Attractions